The Irish jig and a backup gig: Dance lessons helping Alex Collins’ push for Seahawks’ No. 2 running back job

 Collins picked up Irish dancing back home in Florida in 2016, as he prepared for the NFL draft.
 His high school coach’s daughter was an Irish dancer, and she eventually dared him to try.
 He did it, and enjoyed it.
 Better yet, he discovered the footwork required for the dance moves helped him as a running back.

-He’s continued to take dance lessons in the offseason — he’s usually the only male dancer in his classes — and he reported for camp last week noticeable leaner.
+He’s continued to take dance lessons in the offseason — he’s usually the only male dancer in his classes — and he reported for camp last week noticeably leaner.

 Collins is listed at 210 pounds, about 10 pounds lighter than when the Seahawks drafted him in the fifth round in 2016.